bigstepinc/graylog-ansible/README.md

 org.graylog2.plugin.inputs.MessageInput
 ```

  - There is also a role that installs nginx and generates a self signed ceritifate.
+At the end you will be able to access the graylo2-web interface using https://IP.AD.DR or https://servername.
 This was solely done because I do not like java and java keystores and it was easier for me this way.
 You could also set use_self_signed_cert to no, and add your own cert and key in the format of {{ server_name }}.crt and {{ server_name }}.key

 ## Asumptions
  - You will use this on CentOS 6.X.
 Not tested on version 7